 When considering our options under the particular circumstances, we determine, in accordance with the terms of the Trust Agreement, whether to repurchase a Mortgage from a PC Pool under our guarantees.
 Repurchasing a Mortgage from its PC Pool has the same effect on Holders as a prepayment.
-If we determine not to repurchase the Mortgage from its PC Pool, the measures we take may affect the timing of payments of principal to Holders of ARM PCs.
+If we determine not to repurchase the Mortgage from its PC Pool, the measures we take may affect the timing of payments of principal to Holders of Floating-Rate or Hybrid (ARM) PCs.

 As Administrator, we generally demand accelerated payment of principal and initiate foreclosure proceedings with respect to a Mortgage.
 However, we also continue to pursue alternative measures to resolve the delinquency before the conclusion of the foreclosure proceedings, if such measures appear likely to mitigate our potential losses.
 If, after demand for acceleration, a borrower repays all delinquent amounts or agrees with us to accept an arrangement for reinstatement of the Mortgage, we may terminate the foreclosure proceedings and withdraw our demand.
-If the borrower again becomes delinquent, we generally will make a new demand for acceleration and commence new foreclosure proceedings.
+If the borrower again becomes delinquent, we generally require our servicers to accelerate the Mortgage and demand payment for all amounts due under the Mortgage and, if the borrower fails to pay the demands commence new foreclosure proceedings.